awmlabs/blog.awm.jp/content/2017/03/21/guetzli.md

     fprintf(stderr, "Unsupported sampling factors:");
 {{< /highlight >}}

 Well.
 The JPEG of YUV 422 is supposed to be full of world, but is it all right?
 It seems to be much more than 420 something.
 It seems to be 422 if it is an ordinary image quality setting with a digital camera.
 (I am not interested only because I am interested only in high picture quality)

-## Gossip (ICC profile)
+## Rumor (ICC profile)

 There is a rumor that it does not inherit the ICC profile, but as long as I tried it I will take over properly.
 Even if you look at the source code there is a process of copying APPn in its entirety.

 - guetzli/jpeg_data_reader.cc
 {{< highlight cpp >}}